 Probably the biggest wildlife-related headache for a homeowner is animals that decide to share the house.
 The best deterrent is preventive maintenance.
 Check and replace loose or rotten eaves, fasten boards and shingles in early spring and fall.
 These are the times when animals are most actively looking for nesting and over-wintering sites.
 Also screen louvers, air vents, attic fans or any other openings that provide an entrance for birds or animals.
 Usually, heavy-gauge hardware cloth with quarter-inch mesh will keep birds, squirrels and bats out of attics.
 To foil raccoons, however, welded wire fencing, 9-gauge expanded metal screen or plywood should be used.

 Animals should be removed as soon as they're discovered to prevent their having young in your attic.
 Squirrels and raccoons can usually be chased out with a broom.
-Another method is to place 3 or 4 pounds of moth crystals in containers in the attic in order to make the area uninhabitable.
+Another method is to place an ammonia-soaked rag in the attic in order to make the area uninhabitable.
 Once the animal is removed, the entrance hole must be sealed to prevent its return.

 Chimneys are another attractive denning site for birds, squirrels and raccoons.
 Installing a heavy-duty steel chimney cap with a 9-gauge expanded metal screen is the best way to prevent a lot of problems.
 A light-gauge aluminum and hardware-cloth chimney cap will not keep a persistent raccoon out of your chimney.
 These caps are usually available at hardware or department stores or from chimney cleaning outfits.

 If you discover a raccoon in the chimney, evict it as soon as possible by opening the damper a little bit and building a small, smoky fire out of damp newspapers.
-An alternative is pouring a pound of moth crystals down the chimney, although this will take longer to remove the raccoon than smoke.
 Watch for the raccoon to leave and immediately install a chimney cap or heavy-duty spark screen.
 Care must be taken between April and June in order not to trap young raccoons inside chimneys.
 If you suspect young are in the chimney, consult the local humane society or wildlife administration office.